nozsavsev/backy/Readme.md

 }
 ```

-to define a policy: define a class with attribute policy with first argument being the policy name.
+to define a policy: define a class with attribute `@Policy("policyName")` with first argument being the policy name.

 base class contains a `handle` method that is called to check if the user has the required permissions to access the resource.
 it can be overridden to implement the policy logic.